 Disqualified individuals may apply to OSCR for a waiver.
 Waivers can apply to a specific charity, a type of charity, or charities in general.

-To support charities in undertaking appropriate checks and due diligence when appointing new trustees, OSCR has published an updated trustee declaration form.
-We encourage all charities to use this revised form as part of their recruitment and onboarding processes.
+To support charities in undertaking appropriate checks and due diligence when appointing new trustees, OSCR has published an updated trustee declaration form which is used as part of the application for charitable status process.
+We encourage all charities to use sections 2 and 3 of the revised form as a template for use as part of their recruitment and onboarding processes, making amendments where necessary for senior management functions.

 Information on other changes to charity law as part of the Charities (Regulation and Administration) (Scotland) Act 2023 can be found here.